Software Asset Management Best Practices

 • The ease of importing data from existing sources

-Configurability is a critical factor in terms of the useability and the degree to which the SAM solution meets the corporation's specific needs.
+Configurability is a critical factor when it comes to usability and the degree to which the SAM solution meets the corporation's specific needs.

 Scalability